 Educating the patient and family on the probable etiology (if known) and the options for pain management will help facilitate better compliance with the treatment recommendations provided by the team.
 Education minimizes fear of the unknown, a factor that can indirectly increase the disabling component of pain.

 Various questionnaires, such as the Bath Adolescent Questionnaire, the Adolescent Pain Behavior Questionnaire, Functional Disability Inventory and the Brief Pain Inventory look into how pain alters functionality in adolescents in their activities of daily living.
+The bio-psych-social evaluation should consider the dynamics of the family and the social determinants of health impact on pain and functioning.

 Pain’s impact on cognitive function, anxiety and depression can be captured through neuropsychological testing.